Storage and Data Guide

 Scratch Purge

-These snapshots allow you to go back to a point in time and retrieve data you may have accidentally modified, deleted, or overwritten.
+Daily snapshots are run on the file system for the /home and /projects areas.
+These snapshots allow users to go back to a point in time and retrieve data they may have accidentally modified, deleted, or overwritten.
+These snapshots are not backups and reside on the same hardware as the primary copy of the data.

-To access snapshots for
+• To access snapshots for /home visit /home/.snapshots/home_YYYYMMDD*/$USER

-To access snapshots for
+• To access snapshots for /projects

 Inode Quotas

-For project directories, there is a 20 million inode per-user policy.
-Since metadata is stored on NVME for fast access, this quota ensures a tolerable ratio of data to metadata.
-If this quota becomes an issue for your team, please submit a support request to discuss a solution.
-For ways to help decrease inode usage, refer to Data Compression and Consolidation.
+An inode is a metadata record in the file system that tracks information about a file or directory (such as what blocks it lives on on disk, permissions, ACL, extended attributes, etc.).
+For every file or directory in the file system their exists and inode record.
+For project directories, there is a 20 million inode per-user policy; since metadata is stored on NVME for fast access this quota ensures we stay within a tolerable ratio of data to metadata.
+If this quota becomes an issue for your team, please reach out to the program office to discuss a solution.
+For ways to help decrease inode usage, see the Data Compression section later in this guide.

 Data Classifications